 - Maybe there is a bug related to the iCloud app.

-In most cases, you can stop the iCloud app from showing the repeated alert for a password by getting through the sign-in procedure or fixing the bug.
+In most cases, you can stop the iCloud app from showing repeated alerts for a password by going through the sign-in procedure or fixing the bug.
 If these two tested tips don’t yield the desired result, there are other workarounds to troubleshoot the issue.

 1. Sign In Using Your Apple ID and Password